-There are things you can do whilst you wait for your procedure to make you sure you are as healthy and strong as you can be.
-This will increase your chances of a better recovery.
+How you can support yourself while you wait for your procedure recovery.
 In the time leading up to your procedure, be sure to take good care of yourself by taking a few smart steps.
 This can help you avoid complications.
 Follow these simple tips to ensure the best possible outcome and prepare for a successful recovery.